 - Prepare the topping first.
 Mix the dry ingredients together in a bowl and cut in the butter with a pastry cutter.
 Keep refrigerated while you make the filling.

-- Peel, core and slice apples.
+- Peel, core and cut the apples into very thin slices.
 Put them in a large bowl and toss with sugar and cinnamon.
-Put in the pie dish.
+Lay flat in the dough lined pie dish.